harrisonfeng/mynotes/caching/redis/learning_redis.md

 A. Graph databases tend to solve the problems that arise out of relationships formed among unstructured entities at runtime, which can be bidirectional.

+### Column-oriented NoSQL

+Cassandra is a datastore which belongs to the category of columnar-oriented datastores and also shows some features of the key-value datastore.
+Cassandra, which was initially started by Facebook but later forked to the Apache open source community, is best suited for real-time transaction processing and real-time analytics.